matthieu-bt/business-guide/source/members/assignadmin.rst

     :class: with-shadow

-This member will now have access to administrative functions such as adding and removing members, monitoring the activity of other members, and granting or revoking the admin role.
+This member will now have access to admin functions such as adding and removing members, monitoring the activity of other members, and granting or revoking the admin role.

 .. image:: granting_added.png